Skip to main content

 • Answer: The agent can no longer use tools.
 The ADK enforces this because structured output mode optimizes the model's generation process specifically for following a schema.
 Mixing tool-calling (which involves a separate "reasoning" loop) with strict JSON generation is complex and error-prone.
 If you need both, you should use a multi-agent system: one agent to use tools and another to format the final result into JSON.

 3. Look at the Dev UI's "Session State".
-How could another agent in a future multi-agent system use the data stored in the "last_analysis" key?
+How could another agent in a future multi-agent system use the data stored in the "last_ticket_analysis" key?

-• Answer: In a multi-agent workflow (like a SequentialAgent), the next agent in the chain can access ctx.session.state["last_analysis"].
-For example, a "Reviewer Agent" could check the sentiment and, if it's "negative," change its own instruction to be more empathetic, all without having to re-parse the previous agent's text response.
+• Answer: In a multi-agent workflow (like a SequentialAgent), the next agent in the chain can access ctx.session.state["last_ticket_analysis"].
+For example, if the category is "billing", the workflow could route the user to a Billing Agent.
+If the sentiment is "negative," it could route them to a Human Escalation Agent, all without having to re-parse the original message.